hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

 Get any transaction calling a specific method for a given contract **directly**.

 > [!Warning]
-> If the `watched` method is being called by another contract, this predicate won't detect it.
+> If the observed method is being called by another contract, this predicate won't detect it.

 - `contract-identifier` mandatory argument admits:
   - string type, fully qualifying the contract to observe.
 Example: `SP000000000000000000002Q6VF78.pox` `method` mandatory argument admits: - string type, used for specifying the method to observe.
 Example: `stack-stx`.